 Mott the Hoople set the template for a brand of mainstream rock that influenced everyone from Bad Company to Cheap Trick.
 Their career was cemented when David Bowie gave them the gift of “All The Young Dudes.”

 Motörhead’s omission from the Rock Hall is glaring, as they’ve influenced pretty much every hard rock band you know.
 The prototypical thrash band, Motörhead were as consistent as they were influential and sold over 30 million records to boot.
-Sadly, the classic lineup of Ian “Lemmy” Kilmister on bass and vocals, “Fast” Eddie Clarke on guitar and Phil “Philthy Animal” Taylor on drums have all passed away in the last three years, so their induction would be bittersweet.
+Sadly, the classic lineup of Ian “Lemmy” Kilmister on bass and vocals, “Fast” Eddie Clarke on guitar and Phil “Philthy Animal” Taylor on drums have all passed away in recent years, so their induction would be bittersweet.

 04 Dave Matthews Band